-Teeth Extraction Care After Treatment
+Tooth Extraction After Care Treatment

-Post- op instructions After Tooth Extractions
+Post- op tooth extraction instructions

-We recommend that you have no suction in your mouth for 48 hours.
-That means no rinsing or spitting.
-No drinking through straws or SMOKING.
+Avoid mouth suction for 48 hours.
+That means no rinsing or spitting, no drinking through straws or smoking.
 Any of these can cause suction and pull the blood clot out of the socket that is healing.
-If the socket is disrupted during the healing process, dry socket can occur.
-This is a very painful process.
+If the socket is disrupted during the healing process, dry socket can occur and be very painful process.
 We strongly recommend that if you are a smoker try to abstain for the next couple of days.

 Examples of soft foods: mashed potatoes, yogurt, apple sauce, ice cream, jello, pudding, soup.
-We do not recommend RICE, there can be little bits that are hard to fully chew and may get lodged inside the socket.
+Avoid rice, there can be little bits that are hard to fully chew and may get lodged inside the socket.